Wolverine971/9takes/src/blog/enneagram/enneagram-type-7.md

 <h2 id="motivations">🧭 Motivations of an Enneagram 7</h2>

-Type 7s are motivated by the desire for new experiences and adventure.
-They want to feel alive and engaged with the world around them.
-They fear missing out and can struggle with feeling trapped or limited in any way.
-They want to be accessible to explore and create and can feel restless or unhappy when stuck in routine or monotony.
+Type 7s are primarily motivated by a desire to experience joy, excitement, and fulfillment in their lives.

+"The Enthusiast" is driven by a fear of missing out on worthwhile experiences and a constant pursuit of stimulation and novelty.
+They seek to avoid feelings of boredom, pain, or limitation by continuously exploring new ideas, activities, and adventures.
+This motivation stems from an underlying belief that life should be enjoyed to the fullest and that happiness can be found through the acquisition of diverse experiences and knowledge.
+Type 7s are also motivated by a need to maintain a sense of freedom and autonomy, as they fear being trapped or constrained by mundane responsibilities or negative emotions.

 </section>